prohogiy90/LGMVIP--DataScience/README.md

 As a security/defense analyst, try to find out the hot zone of terrorism.
 You can choose any of the tool of your choice
 Dataset: https://bit.ly/2TK5Xn5

+Task 6:

+Prediction using Decision Tree  Algorithm

+Create the Decision Tree classifier and visualize it graphically.